-Karmic Rescue Without Borders Family!
+Karmic Rescue Without Borders Team!

 A Karmic Dog is a Karmic Dog for life.
-These dogs have already been to shelters or rescued from abusive or neglectful situations and we do not want them to go back to that.
+These dogs have already been to shelters or rescued from situations and we do not want them to go back to that.
 Please remember that the first week with a new dog in your home will always be the most difficult and please be understanding.

-This dog doesn’t know you from anyone and is may be coming out of a not so great situation so please allow some time to get comfortable with your new dog and vice versa.
+This dog doesn’t know you from anyone and might be coming out of a not so great situation so please allow some time to get comfortable with your new dog and vice versa.
 You really are saving a life and if you stick with it, the rewards will be far greater than any house training accident!